Seven Big Questions About Story

 Story is the way the brain most easily processes and remembers information.

 Some scholars have gone as far as to say that humans’ ability to think in cause-and-effect logic and process events narratively is the most distinct component of human cognition.
+So, when you tell a story, you are communicating in the way that tends to be most powerful for human cognition and memory.

-Learn more in this deep academic introduction.
+Learn more in this academic book’s first chapters.

 Story creates meaning.